tinode/chat/docs/API.md

 User is meant to represent a person, an end-user: producer and consumer of messages.

+Users are generally assigned one of the two authentication levels: authenticated `auth` or anonymous `anon`.
+The third level `root` is only accessible over `gRPC` where it permits the `root` to send messages on behalf of other users.

-Users are assigned one of the two authentication level: authenticated or anonymous.
-When a connection is first established, the client application can only send either an `{acc}` or a `{login}` message.
-Sending a `{login}` message will authenticate the user or allow him to continue as anonymous.
+When a connection is first established, the client application can send either an `{acc}` or a `{login}` message which authenticates the user at one the levels.

 Each user is assigned a unique ID.
 The IDs are composed as `usr` followed by base64-encoded 64-bit numeric value, e.g. `usr2il9suCbuko`.
 Users also have the following properties: